 FEATURES OF THE EXAM

-The objective of the exam consists in verifying the level of achievement of the previously indicated training objectives.
+The aim of the exam is to verifying the level of achievement of the learning outcomes which are above indicated.

-The exam consists of an oral exam (ZOOM) that will cover all the topics of the program.
-The student will have to answer a series of questions, demonstrating that they understand and are able to use the basic concepts of each topic.
+The exam consists of a written test that covers all the topics of the program.
+The students will have to answer to different open questions, demonstrating that they understand, and are able to use, the basic concepts of each topic.

 Understanding of practical experiences will be verified through questions included in the test of the theoretical course.

 The final vote is obtained from the following formula: Vote = Vote_exam + max of 2 points per paper presentation.